NetworkScienceLab/GDM/README.md

 python -u network_dismantling/machine_learning/pytorch/dataset_generator.py -d dataset/MY_FOLDER/dataset/ -uf -j 4 -F "*"
 ```

-[^1]: The networks come from the [Konect](http://konect.cc/) and [NetworkRepository](https://networkrepository.com) repositories.
-We refer the reader to the paper for the proper references and citations of each network.
+[^1]: For more information about the data sources, citations, licenses, etc. see the [Read-me](dataset/README.md) in the dataset folder.

 ### Plotting